The Bride (1985 film): Plot

 Meanwhile, during a trapeze performance with the circus, Rinaldo is fatally injured in a fall.
 Viktor is immediately heartbroken at the loss of his friend, a feeling that Eva apparently feels.
 As Viktor mourns, Eva suddenly feels a great sense of loss and cries in her room, hinting at some kind of psychic connection between the two.
-Viktor learns that the circus performer Bela deliberately tampered with Rinaldo's harness, causing the fall, he flies into a rage, flipping Magar's caravan over before murdering Bela.
+Viktor learns that the circus performer Bela deliberately tampered with Rinaldo's harness, causing the fall.
+He flies into a rage, flipping Magar's caravan over before murdering Bela.
 Viktor returns to the Castle and finds Eva outside on the grounds.
 Eva mistakes him for a vagrant, not recognizing him.
-Later, a mob from the circus arrives in the village in search of Viktor, and shackle him to a wall.
+Later, a mob from the circus arrives in the village in search of Viktor, and shackles him to a wall.
 Meanwhile, Eva disappears from the Castle.
-The Baron inquires of her whereabouts, and Mrs. Baumann reluctantly reveals that she has run way with Josef.
+The Baron inquires of her whereabouts, and Mrs. Baumann reluctantly reveals that she has run away with Josef.

 The Baron locates the two lovers.
 Much to Eva's shock, Josef reveals he doesn't care much or at all about Eva and walks away from her not looking back.
 The Baron drags defiant Eva back to the Castle.
 During an argument, the Baron finally reveals to Eva how he created her, using parts of corpses, and bringing her to life via an electric charge.
 This information mortifies Eva.
 His possessive nature shows as he demands he'll take Eva as his, whether she consents or not.
-Though Eva tries to keep him away from her, she's virtually trapped and feels helpless.
+Though Eva tries to keep him away from her, she is virtually trapped and feels helpless.
 Viktor senses her fear and desperation.
 He breaks free from his shackles and flees by horse to Castle Frankenstein.

 Back at the castle the Baron fights Eva, a fight she loses.
 Before the Baron can force himself on Eva, Viktor confronts him.
 A fight ensues, and Viktor is chased to the top of the laboratory, where he throws the Baron to his death.
 In the castle, Viktor returns to a sleeping Eva and when she awakens, he turns to leave.
 Eva asks him to stay and he introduces himself to her with his name.
 She tells him the meaning of his name, which pleases him.
 She asks if he knows who made him and he reveals that it was the Baron.
 Reunited, they head off to Venice to fulfill Rinaldo's dream.